 Therapy Train Stirling has two separate complaints procedures for our adult counselling and child therapy services as outlined below:

-Feedback, Compliments or Complaints about our Adult Counselling Service or Counselling Training Courses
+Feedback about our Adult Counselling Service or Counselling Training Courses

 We aim to provide a quality service to all our clients, volunteers, students, colleagues and trainees.
 However, if you are dissatisfied with our adult counselling support or training services, please tell us what went wrong so that we can put it right as soon as possible.
 If you let us know how you think we can improve our level of service, we will listen.

 For a full copy of our complaints procedure at Therapy Train Stirling CIC, please contact our Lead Director Rebecca Black via email@example.com.